-John Legend, Andrew Lloyd Webber, Tim Rice become EGOT winners
+John Legend becomes first black man to earn four major American entertainment awards - EGOT

 But their bid for EGOT status was derailed on Sunday when the Emmy for Outstanding Original Music and Lyrics went to Saturday Night Live and their song Come Back Barack when Chance the Rapper was hosting.

-The special trio — officially the 13th, 14th and 15th members of the EGOT club — join an elite group of winners that includes Robert Lopez, Audrey Hepburn, Mel Brooks, Rita Moreno, Mike Nichols and Whoopi Goldberg.
+The special trio - officially the 13th, 14th and 15th members of the EGOT club - join an elite group of winners that includes Robert Lopez, Audrey Hepburn, Mel Brooks and Whoopi Goldberg.

 Lopez, the The Book Of Mormon and Frozen composer was 38 when he got EGOT status, is still the youngest to win all four awards.
 Legend is 39.